AbeerTannous/Budget-Tracker/README.md

 # Budget-Tracker
-This is a Progrisive web application (PWA) for trackeing Budget , where users can track their budget even when they dont have network access .
+This is a Progrisive web application (PWA) for tracking Budget , where users can track their budget even when they dont have network access .

 # User Story